Welcome to the College of Health Sciences Letter of Recommendation Service!

 - Check into the schools you are applying to see what letters they require.
 The general rule is 2 science professors that have had you in class, a non-science professor that has had you in class, and 1-2 other, non-academic letters that can speak to your work ethic, interest in health care, character, or dedication to serving others (among other things).
 This is a general rule though, and can vary, so be sure to check into your schools.

-- Drop off your completed packet in the CHS Dean’s Office, SC 244.
+- Drop off your completed packet in the CHS Dean’s Office, SC 244 by the end of March.
 We will review, scan and email your packet to you at your Marquette email address within a week.
 You will then be responsible for distributing that packet to each recommender via email or hard copy.

 - Keep in mind that letters of recommendation are NOT part of the primary application, and you can submit your primary AADSAS, AMCAS, AACOMAS, or other application without letters.
 Your letters will be reviewed with your secondary applications, if applicable.
 So give your recommenders plenty of time, but don’t worry if the letters are not in when you submit your primary application in June (for medical and dental school, may be later for other programs).